 How to connect to FTP on Mac computer via Finder

-Using the Finder app to connect to FTP and open the server in Mac is easy and doesn’t take a lot of time.
+Using the Finder app to connect to FTP and open the server on Mac is easy and doesn’t take a lot of time.
 Just follow the guide below to learn how to set up an FTP server on Mac.

 Access the Finder menu bar, and then select Go > Connect to Server.